Home

 All about Teschenite and Oolite Properties

 Know all about Teschenite and Oolite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Teschenite belongs to Igneous Rocks while Oolite belongs to Sedimentary Rocks.Texture of Teschenite is Phaneritic whereas that of Oolite is Clastic or Non-Clastic.
 Teschenite appears Veined and Shiny and Oolite appears Rounded and Rough.
-The luster of Teschenite is not available while that of Oolite is pearly to shiny.
+The luster of Teschenite is while that of Oolite is pearly to shiny.
 Teschenite is available in dark grey to black colors whereas Oolite is available in black, blue, brown, cream, green, grey, pink, red, silver, white, yellow colors.
 The commercial uses of Teschenite are cemetery markers, commemorative tablets, creating artwork, laboratory bench tops, jewelry, sea defence, tombstones and that of Oolite are creating artwork, jewelry, used in aquariums.

 Compare Igneous Rocks